Ecwid/ecwid-api-docs/includes/_jsapi.md

 </script>
 ```

+This extension point contains callback functions that receive the changes in the current customer profile.
+If no customer is logged in, these functions receive **null**.
+Whenever a customer logs in/out, the callback functions are called with either the corresponding parameter of type **Customer** or **null**.
+Example code can be seen on the right.

 **Ecwid.OnCartChanged**

 This extension point contains callback functions that get called each time when a shopping cart is changed — either by the customer or due to system events.

 > The callbacks are added as follows: